telerik/blazor-docs/knowledge-base/grid-pager-top-toolbar-bottom.md

 ## Solution

-At the time of writing (Telerik UI for Blazor version 3.2.0), by default, the Grid Toolbar is placed on top of the Grid and Pager - at the bottom.
-Controlling the position of the [Toolbar](https://feedback.telerik.com/blazor/1502828-allow-changing-the-position-of-the-grid-toolbar) and [Pager](https://feedback.telerik.com/blazor/1561750-ability-to-control-pager-position) will be supported out of the box in future version of the product.
+The Grid Toolbar is placed on top of the Grid and Pager at the bottom.
+You can follow the feature requests about controlling the position of the [Toolbar](https://feedback.telerik.com/blazor/1502828-allow-changing-the-position-of-the-grid-toolbar) and the [Pager](https://feedback.telerik.com/blazor/1561750-ability-to-control-pager-position).

 For the time being, this scenario can be handled with a custom approach.